animal-tree/Writing-stuff/Trauma-possession.md

 The ambiguity of this could mean that this sinister nature will rule forever, until humanity destroys itself in a Great War and there won’t be a God, that is, assuming war as a bad thing and connoting the sinister nature of God as dependent on the existence and survival of humanity.
 And that’s the meaning I meant.
 Or it could mean that a Great War is needed in order to end the sinisterism of the world.

 This example demonstrates how easily language centers in our brain can frame us into conveying literal polar opposites to what we mean.

+Language centers can frame a critique of humanity for things like war as critiques of *peace* propagandizing for war.